Cire perdue, C. Valsuani

 Address:

-In the early 1990s, the foundry was closely linked to the ART et ART gallery at 204 boulevard Saint-Germain, Paris.
+In the early 1990s the foundry was closely connected with the ART et ART gallery, 204 boulevard Saint-Germain, Paris.

-On January 6, 2012, Benatov was awarded the “Living Heritage Company” label by Frédéric Lefebvre, Secretary of State in charge of Crafts, and Valérie Pécresse, then Government Spokesperson.
+On January 6, 2012, Benatov received the “Living Heritage Company” designation from officials Frédéric Lefebvre and Valérie Pécresse.

 Nationality: ?